-- Studies including but potentially not limited to (Q2 and Q3 2020): - " Geotechnical evaluations of the bluff to support design and construction decisions - " Bathymetric survey as well as hydrodynamic and sediment flux modeling of the barrier bar and reef area to evaluate design scenarios - " Material sourcing study for the barrier bar reconstruction - Special coordination, planned community/stakeholder/agency engagement with particular focus on regrading the bluff for increased stability (Q2 and Q3 2020) - Full design and permitting process for the selected alternative (Q2 through Q4 2020 into 2021) - Refinement of cost estimates, schedule and life cycle costs (Q2 through Q4 2020 into 2021)

-Construction (Q3 2021, or as work windows allow)
+- > 3 If no adverse impacts are identified or likely to occur, structural measures will not meet permit issuance standards.
+As noted above in sub-bullet 2 adverse impacts appear to be present but their potential will be vetted/confirmed with field data and modeling - > 4 If adverse impacts are identified and likely to occur within the bay, additional modeling will be required to compare all alternatives.
+The least impactful alternative that achieves the project goals must be chosen - " Material sourcing study for the barrier bar reconstruction - Special coordination, planned community/stakeholder/agency engagement with particular focus on regrading the bluff for increased stability (Q2 and Q3 2020) - Full design and permitting process for the selected alternative (Q2 through Q4 2020 into 2021) - Refinement of cost estimates, schedule and life cycle costs (Q2 through Q4 2020 into 2021) - Construction (Q3 2021, or as work windows allow)